jeesung-ahn/jeesung-ahn.github.io/index.md

   </div>

 <div class="column" markdown="1">
 We tested whether neural responses to peers' faces predicted the likelihood of becoming lonelier from before to after the COVID-19 pandemic.
 Our findings suggested that lonelier individuals may assign greater emotional salience to self-relevant social stimuli.
-Furthermore, individuals who show greater reward sensitivity to peers' faces might be more vulnerable to loneliness in response to social stressors such as social isolation.
+Furthermore, individuals who showed greater reward sensitivity to peers' faces were more vulnerable to loneliness in response to social stressors such as social isolation during the pandemic.
  </div>
 </div>
 <br>